yaacov/okd-installer-hacks/README.md

 ```

-## set KVM to work with nested virtualization
+## Set KVM to work with nested virtualization
 edit `/etc/modprobe.d/kvm.conf` and add `options kvm_intel nested=1`

 reboot, and use `virt-host-validate` to check virtuslization status.